✔ The UK's biggest music festival has a net positive impact on the climate

 ✔ Glastonbury’s carbon footprint is -1,278 tonnes of CO2e

-✔ If they weren’t at the festival, attendees would produce 27,397 tonnes of CO2e
+✔ If they weren’t there, attendees would produce 27,397 tonnes of CO2e

 Glastonbury.
 The time of the summer when 200,000 revellers turn Somerset’s Worthy Farm into a manic, magical, often muddy tribute to music that produces a carbon footprint of -1,278.018 tonnes of CO2e.